-In the ordinary course of their businesses, the underwriters and/or their affiliates may have engaged in financial transactions with, and may have performed investment banking, lending, asset management and/or financial advisory services for us and/or our affiliates and may do so for us and/or our affiliates in the future.
+In the ordinary course of their businesses, the underwriters and/or their affiliates may have engaged in financial transactions (including, but not limited to, the purchase and sale of our target assets) with, and may have performed investment banking, lending, asset management and/or financial advisory services for us and/or our affiliates and may do so for us and/or our affiliates in the future.
 They have received or will receive customary fees and reimbursements of expenses for these transactions and services.